ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

 </div>
 </br>

-e.
-Go back to the console, open your thing “esp32”.
+4. Go back to the console, open your thing “esp32”.
 Click Security -> Your certificate -> Policies -> Actions -> Attach Policy, if you have a policy, change it to:
-f.
-And also don’t forget to modify the “Resource” as the lambda of yours.
+5. And also don’t forget to modify the “Resource” as the lambda of yours.

 ```
 {